Coton de Tulear

 The Coton de Tuléar is a breed of small dog named for the city of Tuléar (also known as Toliara) in Madagascar.
 This breed is thought to have originated from a group of small white dogs that swam across the Malagasy channel following a shipwreck.
-Known for its cotton-like coat, the Coton de Tuléar typically grows to no more than 8.2 kg, and are white, sometimes with grey, tan, black, or tri-colored markings.
-The Coton de Tuléar Day is celebrated on November 26th.
+Known for its cotton-like coat, the Coton de Tuléar typically grows to no more than 8.2 kg, and is white, sometimes with grey, tan, black, or tri-colored markings.

 Description

 Appearance

 Multiple registries with differing standards describe the Coton de Tuléar, but it generally has very soft voluptuous hair (as opposed to fur), comparable to a cotton ball (hence its name in French, coton meaning cotton), a prominent black nose, large expressive eyes (usually covered by bangs), and somewhat short legs.
 The Coton de Tuléar's tail should curl over its back.